kslamet/la-test-checkout/README.md

 # LingoAce Checkout Demo

-A demo app showcasing Stripe's Payment Element integrated into a LingoAce-style class booking flow.
+A demo app showcasing Stripe's Payment Element integrated into a LA-style class booking flow.
 Built with Node.js, Express, and EJS.

 ## Features